Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos

-Given the objective function in Eqn.~\ref{equ:trackObj}, our goal is to minimize it by estimating $P$, i.e., $P=\bf{argmin}_P G(P)$.
-Since $G(P)$ involves texture warping, it is an nonlinear optimization problem without close-form solutions.
+Given the objective function in Equation~\ref{equ:trackObj}, our goal is to minimize it by estimating $\bm{P}$, \textit{i.e.}, $\bm{P}={\bf{argmin}}_{\bm{P}} G({\bm{P}})$.
+Since $G({\bm{P}})$ involves texture warping, it is a nonlinear optimization problem without a close-form solution.
 We use gradient descent to solve this problem.
-The derivation of $G_1$ w.r.t. $P$ can be written as:
+The derivation of $G_1$ w.r.t.~$\bm{P}$ can be written as: